St Mary's Church, Market Drayton: Buntingsdale Chapel

 The chapel has been long associated with the owners of Buntingsdale Hall – especially the Bulkleys, the Mackworths, the Tayleurs and again the Mackworths.
 The part converted into the choir vestry lies over the old family vaults.
 The paintings by Parry (late 20th century) depict Man's search for God and (on the reverse) Seasons of Faith.

 War memorials

 The church contains a "Chapel of the Resurrection", a side chapel dedicated, refurbished and panelled in memory of the parish war dead of both of the 20th century's world wars.
 It has a huge brass memorial tablet unveiled after the First World War and a set of kneelers bearing service badges of the regiments in which those commemorated served.
-To the right of the main chancel arch are plaques to Major Charles Egerton Hugh Harding (died 1917) and Second Lieutenant John Alberic Everard Upton (killed in the Battle of the Somme 1916), while on the chancel's south wall is a plaque to Lieutenant Charles Henry Lycett Warren, killed at the Siege of Lucknow 1857.
+To the right of the main chancel arch are plaques to Major Charles Egerton Hugh Harding (died 1917) and Second Lieutenant John Alberic Everard Upton (killed in the Battle of the Somme 1916), while on the chancel's south wall is a plaque to Lieutenant Charles Henry Lycett Warren, killed at the Siege of Lucknow in 1857.